algomusic/Live-Coding-Toolkit-for-Pure-Data/README.md

  - panner : stereo audio panner
  - out : stereo audio output with reverb

-Help files and examples are included.
+A User Guide, Help files, and Examples are included.

 Functions are based on live coding techniques outlined in Sorensen, Andrew & Brown, Andrew R. (2007) aa-cell in practice: An approach to musical live coding.
 In: Proceedings of the International Computer Music Conference. pp. 292–299.
 ICMA, Copenhagen.